Ministry of Education (Guyana)

 The Ministry of Education (MOE) is a ministry of the government of Guyana, and is responsible for the education in Guyana.
-The current minister as of 2020 is Priya Manickchand.
+The current minister as of 2025 is Sonia Parag.

 The Ministry of Education was a part of the Education Act of 1877, followed by the appointment of chief education officer and deputy chief education officer in 1949.
 In 1980, the Ministry of Higher Education was established to oversee universities and technical schools.
 In 1991 the Ministry of Education was restructured to organize the division between education and administrative roles.

 List of ministers

 The following is a list of ministers of Guyana.